AequilibraE/aequilibrae/README.md

-AequilibraE includes multi-class user-equilibrium assignment with full support for class-specific networks, value-of-time and generalized cost functions, and includes a range of equilibration algorithms, including MSA, the traditional Frank-Wolfe as well as the state-of-the-art biconjugate Frank-Wolfe.
+AequilibraE includes multi-class user-equilibrium assignment with full support for class-specific networks, value-of-time and generalized cost functions, and includes a range of equilibration algorithms, including MSA, the traditional Frank-Wolfe as well as the state-of-the-art Bi-conjugate Frank-Wolfe.

 AequilibraE's support for public transport includes a GTFS importer that can map-match routes into the model network and an optimized version of the